Slm-mux: Orchestrating small language models for reasoning: Acknowledgments

 \subsection{Model Selection Search for SLM-MUX Optimization}

-At a high level, the idea of model selection search is to identify complementarity among models.
+At a high level, the idea of model selection search is to combine models with complementary skills.
 The goal is not simply to add more models, but to bring new capabilities as we add models.
-To illustrate, Figure~\ref{fig:motivation-search} illustrates this intuition: Qwen2.5-7B consistently outperforms Llama3.2-3B across all subjects, so combining them offers no capability beyond what Qwen2.5-7B already provides.
-In contrast, Mistral Small 24B and Qwen2.5-7B show complementary strengths—one performs better in certain subjects while the other excels in different ones—so pairing them leads to clear gains.
+Figure~\ref{fig:motivation-search} illustrates this intuition: Qwen2.5-7B consistently outperforms Llama3.2-3B across all subjects, so combining them offers no capability beyond what Qwen2.5-7B already provides.
+In contrast, Mistral Small 24B and Qwen2.5-7B Mistral Small 24B and Qwen2.5-7B excels in different subjects, making their combination more effective than either model individually.

-We frame model selection as a search on the validation set with two competing objectives.
-Our search objective is formulated as follows:
+We frame model selection as a search problem on the validation set with two competing objectives.
 Our first objective is \textbf{Union Accuracy}, which reflects the overall accuracy of the system.
 The higher the union accuracy is, the more questions a system can potentially answer.
 Formally, let $\mathcal{M} = \{m_1, \ldots, m_K\}$ denote the set of candidate models and $\mathcal{D}$ the validation set.
 For each model $m_i \in \mathcal{M}$, we record the subset of validation instances it solves correctly.
 Given a candidate subset $S \subseteq \mathcal{M}$, the union accuracy is defined as

 The second objective is the \textbf{Contradiction Penalty}.
 It captures problematic cases where overconfident wrong answers suppress correct predictions from other models.
 Consider two SLMs answering the same multiple-choice question three times: the first model consistently outputs ``A'' (correct), while the second consistently outputs ``B'' (incorrect but confident).
 Since \NAME{}{} selects based on consistency, both models would appear equally confident, making it impossible to distinguish the correct answer from the confident but wrong one.
 We define this penalty as the percentage of questions where at least one model consistently gives the wrong answer while another provides the correct answer: